SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS. POLICY PAGE

 Online surveys, if done right, offer great benefits to companies and organizations.
 For starter, they’re great marketing tools.

 They also provide valuable insights into user behavior and attitudes.
-And they allow you to voice your opinion and get a small sum of money in return for your participation.
+And they allow you to voice your opinion about a product and earn some rewards or gift card in return for your participation.